syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 {% endtabs %}

 ## Edge Labels Visibility

 The visibility of the edge labels of the axis can be controlled using the [EdgeLabelsVisibilityMode]() property.
 The default value of [EdgeLabelsVisibilityMode]() is `Default`, which displays the edge label based on auto interval calculations.

+N> EdgeLabelsDrawingMode and EdgeLabelsVisibilityMode can only be customized for the secondary axis.

 **Always Visible**